 The Late Carboniferous is a time in Earth’s history when Pangea first was formed.
-Pangea is the most recent super continent, a land state where most dry land on Earth is all collected in a singular mass.
-There have been more than one of these, however Pangea was the last.
+Pangea is the most recent supercontinent, a land state where the dry land on Earth is all collected in a singular mass.
+There have been more than one of these, yet, Pangea was the last.

 Parks Township, 300 Million Years Ago

-The map below shows the earth at 300 million years in the past.
+The map below shows the earth 300 million years in the past.
 How can we know this for sure?
 The truth is, we don’t.
-But with lots of science work in the field of Paleomagnetism, very dedicated people have made some well researched predictions.
+But with lots of scientific work in the field of Paleomagnetism, very dedicated people have made some well-researched predictions.
 Keep in mind this field is still young.
-Literal map changing discoveries happen often.
+Literal map-changing discoveries happen often.
 While researching this topic, I found several conflicting maps.

 The heart of Paleomagnetism involves making measurements of magnetic field alignments in dated rock beds.
 When lava forms, a magnetic field direction becomes locked in as it cools.
 Scientists in the field then collect, date, and measure the magnetic field direction.
 Upon determining the direction, the scientist deduces a position and records it.